-(1) Employer has a duty to keep accurate accounts for each employee of total hours worked, as well as separately overtime hours, hours worked at night, on the week's days of rest and public holidays.
+(1) Employer has the obligation to keep accurate accounts for each employee of total hours worked, as well as separately overtime hours, hours worked at night, on the weekly rest time and public holidays.

 (2) For employees who, on the basis of an order of the employer, concurrently are acquiring an occupation (profession, trade), the time spent on studies and work shall be summed and shall be regarded as working time.